A short ride to Kambadahalli

 About Kambadahalli:

-Historical places means, one get to hear wonderful stories.
+Historical places mean, one get to hear wonderful stories.
 I heard two such stories when I visited the place –

 First one goes like; the village got the name because of the pillar and the bells tied at the top of it.
 The bells at the top of the pillar tell the villagers about the bad news to come.
-They don’t make noise without a purpose, when they do that means someone in the village is going to die in a day or two.
-Those bells doesn’t ring even during storms and sometimes they ring even there is no slight breeze.
+They don’t make noise without a purpose, when they do, that means someone in the village is going to die in a day or two.
+Those bells don’t ring even during storms, and sometimes they ring even there is no slight breeze.
 Spooky!
-Elder people in the village who are around 70-80 years confirm that!!
+Elder people in the village who are around 70–80 years confirm that!!

 I don’t have any proofs for above stories.
 I heard them during my visits.